 Premium CBD is always extracted from the flowers and buds of the plant but RARELY from the stalk.
 In fact, the special cultivars used to produce pharmaceutical grade CBD oil do not even have a woody enough or big enough stalk for the industrial scale harvest of hemp fiber.

 The reason these beneficial oils are called “CBD” oil is because CBD is the most abundant cannabinoid found in the oil.
 It’s also been the most researched cannabinoid and the one that has received the most positive press.
-However, a good quality CBD oil, derived holistically from the flowers and or bud of pharmaceutical grade hemp plants, will contain several more beneficial cannabinoids including CBDA, CBG, CBN, and CBGA.
-When several cannabinoids coexist in CBD oil, they work synergistically.
-On the other hand, if the CDB oil has been extracted from industrial hemp, and especially if it says "added CBD," it is not truly full spectrum, even if it contains trace amounts, i.e. negligible amounts, of the other cannabinoids.
-It is always a good sign if a company or website that is selling CBD oil uses the term "full spectrum," especially if they can back that up with a certificate of analysis (see below).
+However, a good quality product derived holistically from the flowers and or bud of pharmaceutical grade hemp plants, may contain even more beneficial cannabinoids including CBDa, CBG, CBN, and CBGa, among many others.
+When several cannabinoids coexist in CBD oil, they work synergistically in what is called the Entourage Effect.

 There’s Also Terpenes To Consider

 In addition to the beneficial cannabinoids found in hemp plants, there is another class of beneficial chemicals are called terpenes.
 Just like cannabinoids, there can be more than a dozen beneficial terpenes found in whole plant CBD hemp oil.
 They, too, can act in positive ways on the human body’s endocannabinoid system receptors!